Tour guides

 Conquerors from all over the world have come to invade this Central Asian country.
 Thus, the armies of Alexander the Great, Genghis Khan or Tamerlan came to conquer this territory with its privileged situation on the silk road which connected China to the West.
 The influences of the three monotheistic religions and of the shamanism that preceded them are still largely anchored in the traditions.
 All along your trip, where you will pass through Khiva, Samarkand and Bukhara, the Muslim influences are the most visible.
 Uzbekistan contains architectural treasures that look like palaces from the Arabian Nights, but the landscapes are also a source of wonder with its high mountains of the Chimgan region, its deserts dotted with unexpected oases and the dry Aral Sea that you will come to observe from Nukus, the main enclave of the autonomous region of Karakalpakstan.
 It is best to plan a visit to this part of the country accompanied by a private tour guide of Uzbekistan.

-Tour Guides in Uzbekistan
+Tour guides Uzbekistan

 Regions